denisdefreyne/ddenv/README.md

 ## Quick start

-Create a `ddenv.yaml` file which contains the list of dependencies to manage.
+Create a `.config/ddenv.yaml` or `ddenv.yaml` file which contains the list of dependencies to manage.
 For example:[^ruby-and-node-version]

 ```yaml
 up: